openstack-infra/nodepool/doc/source/configuration.rst

     qemu-img-options: compat=0.10
     env-vars:
         DIB_DISTRIBUTION_MIRROR: http://archive.ubuntu.com
+        DIB_EXTRA_VARIABLE: foobar

 For diskimages, the `name` is required.
-The `elements` section enumerates all the elements that will be included when building the image, and will point to the `elements-dir` path referenced in the same config file. `release` specifies the distro to be used as a base image to build the image using diskimage-builder.
-`qemu-img-options` allows to specify custom settings that qemu will be using to build the final image.
-Settings there have to be separated by commas, and must follow qemu syntax.
+The `elements` section enumerates all the elements that will be included when building the image, and will point to the `elements-dir` path referenced in the same config file. `release` specifies the distro to be used as a base image to build the image using diskimage-builder.  `qemu-img-options` allows to specify custom settings that qemu will be using to build the final image.
+Settings there have to be separated by commas, and must follow qemu syntax.  `env-vars` is an optional dictionary of arbitrary environment variables that will be available in the spawned diskimage-builder child process.

-The `env-vars` key is optional.
-It allows to specify a list of environment variables that will be appended to the variables that are send by default to diskimage-builder.
-Using that approach it is possible to send the DIB_*environment variables neeeded by diskimage-builder elements per image type.

 providers
 ---------